stcarrez/ada-util/doc/Util_Dates.md

 A `Constraint_Error` exception is raised when the date string is not in the correct format.

 ## Localized date formatting
-The `Util.Dates.Formats` provides a date formatting operation similar to the Unix `strftime` or the `GNAT.Calendar.Time_IO`.
+The `Util.Dates.Formats` provides a date formatting and parsing operation similar to the Unix `strftime`, `strptime` or the `GNAT.Calendar.Time_IO`.
 The localization of month and day labels is however handled through `Util.Properties.Bundle` (similar to the Java world).
-Unlike `strftime`, this allows to have a multi-threaded application that reports dates in several languages.
+Unlike `strftime` and `strptime`, this allows to have a multi-threaded application that reports dates in several languages.
 The `GNAT.Calendar.Time_IO` only supports English and this is the reason why it is not used here.

 The date pattern recognizes the following formats: